 Employers liability (EL) is Part II of the standard workers compensation policy.
 Every employer that buys workers compensation in California (or every other state ...

-Employers.
-New policies have been developed to cover any liability that might be imposed on an employer if an employee is ...
+New policies have been developed to cover any liability that might ...
+Note that in the United Kingdom Employers Liability Insurance is ...

 Workers' Compensation insurance covers your employees' medical and disability ...
 Employers Liability coverage, also included in these policies, protects your ...